 As the number of states permitting sports gambling continues to grow, the next logical step is to legislate for online casino and sports gambling.
 New Jersey, Nevada and Delaware already have said legislation in place.

-Putting regulatory and funding issues aside, the online gambling industry is exploding.
+Putting regulatory and funding issues aside, the @faireumofficial/technology-and-development-of-online-gambling-industry-choice-or-chance-7e4a000afb23">online gambling industry is exploding.
 With the competition heating up to secure as many loyal online gamblers as possible, many of the world’s top online gambling providers are seizing on the opportunity to align itself with professional sports.

 For more than a decade, a number of top online casinos and bookmakers have successfully developed partnerships with the UK’s Premier League football (soccer) clubs.
 Once the US gave way and created a path for US gamblers to start gambling on sports through US licensed bookmakers, the gloves came off, and top online gambling providers began pursuing deals with the US’ top professional leagues (NBA, MLB, NBA and NHL).